Rolls-Royce Turbomeca RTM322: Safran Aneto

-The first 2,500 shp -1K was selected to power the Leonardo AW149 and Leonardo AW189K twin to extend its capabilities, it flew in March 2017 and was scheduled to be introduced in the fourth quarter of 2018.
+The first 2,500 shp -1K was selected to power the Leonardo AW149 and Leonardo AW189K twin to extend their capabilities.
+The engine flew in March 2017 and was scheduled to be introduced in the fourth quarter of 2018.

 The more powerful 3,000+ shp “Dash 3” should appear in the early 2020s and will feature a new compressor and hot section.

 The required documentation was expected to be handed to the EASA in early 2019 for a second quarter certification.

 By October 2018, the programme had accumulated 4,000 hours, including 105 hours of flight time.
 In 2018 Sikorsky was considering re-engining its CT7-powered S-92.